Swoop graphic

 Hardware and software

-Paragon's N-series controllers allow interfacing with any existing Modbus infrastructure that may exist at a site.
-Two of the most common applications which require Modbus hardware integration:
+Paragon’s N-series controllers can interface with existing Modbus infrastructure at a site.
+Two common applications that require Modbus hardware integration are:

-• Connecting to legacy Modbus hardware devices - An N-series controller can be installed to communicate with legacy Modbus hardware, and provide gateway translation to any number of other output types.
-Wireless Modbus can also be easily provided with this setup.
+• Connecting to legacy Modbus hardware devices - An N-series controller can communicate with legacy Modbus devices and provide gateway translation to numerous other output types.
+Wireless Modbus can also be added easily with this configuration.

-• Converting non-Modbus sensor and controls to a BAS - Large commercial buildings may have an existing Modbus based building automation system (BAS).
-It may be desirable to install non-Modbus sensors and controls in the building, and a N-series controller can be installed to communicate between the systems.
+• Converting non‑Modbus sensors and controls to a BAS - Large commercial buildings often have an existing Modbus‑based building automation system (BAS).
+When non‑Modbus sensors and controls need to be added, an N-series controller can bridge the two systems.